Lightning recall defenseman Declan Carlile from AHL Syracuse | Tampa Bay Lightning

 TAMPA BAY – The Tampa Bay Lightning have recalled defenseman Declan Carlile from the Syracuse Crunch of the American Hockey League, vice president and general manager Julien BriseBois announced today.

-Carlile, 24, has skated in 21 games with Syracuse this season, recording one goal and three points with 23 penalty minutes.
-The 6-foot-3, 192-pound defenseman has appeared in 161 career contests with the Crunch, scoring 17 goals and adding 40 assists with a plus-41 rating and four game-winning tallies.
+Carlile, 24, made his Lightning season debut December 14 at Seattle, logging 11:10 of ice time, blocking two shots and scoring his first career NHL goal.
+The 6-foot-3, 192-pound defenseman has skated in 21 games with Syracuse this season, recording one goal and three points with 23 penalty minutes.

-Carlile made his NHL debut with the Lightning last season in a 4-1 win at Minnesota on January 4, 2024, logging 11:27 of ice time with a plus-1 rating.
-The Hartland, Michigan, native was originally signed by Tampa Bay as a free agent on March 16, 2022.
+A native of Hartland, Michigan, Carlile was originally signed by Tampa Bay as a free agent on March 16, 2022.